oricdev/off_graph/README.md

     -   127.0.0.1 - - [15/Apr/2016 19:38:33] "GET /mpld3.js HTTP/1.1" 200 -
     - 127.0.0.1 - - [15/Apr/2016 19:38:34] code 404, message Not Found
     - 127.0.0.1 - - [15/Apr/2016 19:38:34] "GET /favicon.ico HTTP/1.1" 404 -
 - the black point along with the white square refers to the reference product (similarity of 100% and its nutrition score).
 All other points are the fetched more-or-less similar products.
-Within a square, these products are displayed according to a specific algorithm for the repartition of points in a disk-surface (this has been my own decision and is arbitrary)
+Within a square, these products are displayed according to a specific algorithm for the repartition of points in a disk-surface (this has been my own decision and is arbitrary) [file <i>point_repartition.py</i>]
 - Plot your mouse on any point to see some details of the matching product

 <h1>Current bugs</h1>